bizkite-co/git-retrospector/plan.md

 ## Phase 1: Pre-fetch Commits by Iteration Count

 **Goal:** Replace the current iterative commit discovery with a pre-fetch mechanism based on the iteration count.
 Store commit hash, date, and summary.
 Replace `commits.log` with `commit_manifest.json`.
+Ensure changes are tested.

 **Steps:**